 Not one to sit still, she's also dabbled in coding audio – she once wrote her own synthesizers in Python on top of Reddit’s data.
 "At some point, I’m sure I will start coding the modules on my synth,” she says.
 “I can write code to run on any of the modules but I haven’t invested much time into that world yet.
 I code all day at work so when I come to my musical space, I don’t always want to keep doing it."

-Arushi Jain’s old home studio in San Francisco
+Arushi Jain’s former home studio

 In writing mode, Jain, who sometimes uses the alias 'Modular Princess,' begins by composing with her voice, the harmonium or keys.
 “Even when I write harmonies, I hum them out first and go from there,” she explains.
 Whilst most modular artists use built-in sequencers, she uses Ableton Live to sequence due to the sheer length of her melodies.
 “This is an idea borrowed from Western classical music because in Indian classical, the composer and performer are one.
 If you’re a good Indian classical musician, you’re composing and performing on the spot.
 My first instrument was my voice, so when I first started writing music, I was borrowing from the Western classical world where the composer is separate from the performer."